-Last night was the Brighton Scala User Group pub meet up.
+Last night was the Brighton Scala User Group pub meet up (Wayback link to meet up).
 For the record the conversation covered:

 - The Scala Plugin for Eclipse, how it runs on the Mac, how it lives with Maven.